-A structure $I=(U,R)$ where $U$ is a non-empty finite set of objects, called universe and $R$ is an arbitrary equivalence relation on $U$, is called an approximation space.
-The partition induced by the relation $R$ consists of equivalence class denoted $[x]_{R}$, is a subset of $U$ containing $X$.
-The lower and upper approximation defined for any $X \subseteq U$ is
+\begin{definition}\cite{20} The structure $I=(U, R)$ is an approximation space where $U$ is a non-empty finite set of objects, called a universe and $R$ is an arbitrary equivalence relation on $U$.
+A partition induced by the relation $R$ consists of an equivalence class denoted $[x]_{R}$, which is a subset of $U$.
+The lower and upper approximation defined for the subset $X$ of $U$ is